Terms & Conditions:

 The photos shown are intended to give you a look and feel of the destination and may not be of places you will see while on your trip.

-Occupancy: Trip price is based on the twin occupancy rate and are listed per person (pp)
+Occupancy: Trip price is based on the twin occupancy rate and is listed per person (pp)

 Itinerary Changes: Circumstances may require changes in the order of events or attractions visited from time to time.
-Your Tour Manager will announce any changes.
+Your Tour/Cruise Manager will announce any changes.
+For Scenic Ultra-Luxury Cruises, all drinks on board, including those stocked in your mini bar, are included, except for a very small number of rare, fine and vintage wines, Champagnes and spirits—helicopter, Sub, gift shop and Spa treatments at additional cost.

-Cancellation fees: Suppliers impose non-refund fees from the time of your deposit.
-Final payment, the cancellation charges increase.
-Quality travel insurance is strongly recommended that will protect you from unforeseen life events that can occur, such as illness, as well as coverage for travel-related events, such as medical emergencies, travel delays, and interruptions and other important coverages.
+Cancellation fees: Suppliers impose non-refundable fees from the time of your deposit.
+For the final payment, the cancellation charges increase.
+Quality travel insurance is strongly recommended to protect you from unforeseen life events, such as illness, and coverage for travel-related events, such as medical emergencies, travel delays, interruptions, and other important coverages.
 Please see our

 Airport Security: Travelers must have an airline-issued boarding pass before clearing security checkpoints.
 Airline personnel can issue boarding passes at the ticket counter or electronically using the self-service kiosks nearby.
 Beginning May 7, 2025, the TSA will require all travelers to have a “REAL ID” or passport to fly within the United States.
 For more information, contact your local office that issues Driver’s Licenses and IDs or visit https://www.tsa.gov/real-id.

-Travelers may be required to remove their shoes so they may be X-rayed with their carry-on bags and are also subject to random searches at security checkpoints.
-The Transportation Security Administration (TSA) is responsible for all U.S. airport security screening procedures and the most current list of restricted items can be found on their web site, http://www.tsa.gov.
+Travelers may be required to remove their shoes so they may be X-rayed with their carry-on bags, and are also subject to random searches at security checkpoints.
+The Transportation Security Administration (TSA) is responsible for all U.S. airport security screening procedures, and the most current list of restricted items can be found on its website, http://www.tsa.gov.

 In your carry-on, you are permitted to bring on the aircraft travel-size toiletries (three ounces or less) that all fit comfortably in ONE, QUART-SIZE, clear plastic zip-top bag.
-Liquids, gels and aerosols greater than three ounces and purchased prior to clearing airport security checkpoints, are not permitted and will be confiscated.
+Liquids, gels, and aerosols greater than three ounces and purchased before clearing airport security checkpoints are not permitted and will be confiscated.
 Please pack these items in your checked luggage.
-Larger amounts of prescription liquid medications, baby formula and diabetic glucose treatments must be declared at the checkpoint for additional screening.
+Larger amounts of prescription liquid medications, baby formula, and diabetic glucose treatments must be declared at the checkpoint for additional screening.
 Beverages and other items purchased after clearing airport security checkpoints will be permitted on the aircraft.

 Proof of Citizenship: PROOF OF CITIZENSHIP FOR TOURS TRAVELING anywhere outside the 50 States in the USA: Security between the U.S., Canada, Mexico, all Caribbean, and the rest of the world destinations has tightened; therefore, everyone is required to carry proof of citizenship.
 Each U.S. citizen must hold a valid passport at each border crossing or during cruise embarkation.
 The expiration date of passports should be at least six months after the tour's return date.
 Citizens of other countries should check with their consulate to verify the documents required to enter Canada, Mexico, and the world.
 Starting in 2025, to visit Europe and Britain, a requirement is that you complete an electronic entry permit in advance of your journey.
 We suggest you do this before your final payment due date.
-Also, visa’s that may be required in other places in the world are the passenger responsible to verify the documents that are required to enter into the countries you are visiting and transiting.
+Also, visas that may be required in other places are the passenger's total responsibility to verify the documents required to enter the countries you are visiting and transiting.

-Liability: Tour & Travel Resources cannot assume liability for loss or damage due to breakage, theft, hotel or carrier handling.
-We are not able to accept responsibility for any losses or damages to personal property or for injuries, illnesses, expenses or damages incurred by any tour member.
+Liability: Tour & Travel Resources cannot assume liability for loss or damage due to breakage, theft, hotel, or carrier handling.
+We cannot accept responsibility for any losses or damages to personal property or for injuries, illnesses, expenses, or damages incurred by any tour member.

-Transportation Information: To prevent injury, please remain seated while the motorcoach is in motion.
-For the protection of all passengers, please be extremely careful when removing your carry-on bag, or other stored items, from the overhead rack.
-Your driver maintains the temperature of the coach for the comfort of all passengers.
-Since individual thermostats vary, you may want to bring a sweater along while traveling.
+Transportation Information: Please remain seated while the motorcoach is in motion to prevent injury.
+To protect all passengers, please be extremely careful when removing your carry-on bag or other stored items from the overhead rack.
+Your driver maintains the coach's temperature for the comfort of all passengers.
+Since individual thermostats vary, you may want to bring a sweater while traveling.

 Cellular Telephone Usage: We understand the need to stay in touch with family and friends back home.
-However, we do request that you please refrain from using cellular telephones while on the coach.
-This will enable you and your traveling companions to receive full enjoyment from the tour.
+However, we request that you please refrain from using cellular telephones while on the coach.
+This will enable you and your traveling companions to fully enjoy the tour.

-No Smoking or Alcohol, Please: many of our suppliers have a no-smoking policy on the motorcoach, including e-cigarettes.
+No Smoking or Alcohol, Please: Many suppliers have a no-smoking policy on motorcoaches, including e-cigarettes.
 Additionally, Alcohol consumption is often not allowed on the motorcoach.

 Incidental Charges: While staying at your lodging, costs you incur for phone calls, room service, cable TV movie charges, in-room bar, laundry, and other special services are your responsibility.
 Please take care of these charges as soon as possible, either the night before or on the morning of departure, being mindful so that your tour’s departure is not delayed.

-Emergency Contact: You should contact your Tour Manager for assistance with an emergency while on tour.
+Emergency Contact: You should contact your Cruise/Tour Manager for assistance with an emergency while on tour.
 They will be able to get in touch with our office if the need arises.
-If there is an emergency prior to departing for the tour, please call our office at 630-435-8500 during regular business hours, or after-hours please call our emergency line at 630-816-1011.
+If there is an emergency before departing for the tour, please call Tour & Travel Resources at 847-414-1475, or a secondary number for Scenic & Emerald cruises is 630-435-8500.
+During regular business hours, or after-hours, please get in touch with the emergency line at 630-816-1011 for only Scenic & Emerald Cruises..

 Health and Walking Tours: Some sites may require significant walking, climbing stairs, or navigating inclines.
 Staying on the motorcoach and skipping the visit may not always be an option.
 Additionally, some destinations are located at higher elevations, which can cause altitude sickness and may exacerbate pre-existing conditions such as heart disease, lung problems, or respiratory issues.
 Therefore, travelers should be in reasonably good health.
 Please note that tour managers and drivers cannot lift or assist travelers into vehicles and are not permitted to push wheelchairs.
-Mayflower Cruises & Tours requires that passengers who require assistance be accompanied by a traveling companion who is fully capable of providing the necessary support.
+Tour & Travel Resources, Scenic and Emerals, and other divisions require that passengers who require assistance be accompanied by a traveling companion who can provide the necessary support.

-Wheelchair/Scooter Information: If you will be bringing a a wheelchair, scooter, walker, or any other mobility aid for use while on tour, you must notify Mayflower Cruises & Tours at least 90 days in advance and provide the dimensions of your equipment.
-If you are confined to a wheelchair, we will need to arrange for a motorcoach that is equipped with a motorized lift and an area to accommodate the wheelchair inside the passenger compartment.
-The Tour Manager and the Driver are not responsible for the transport or storage of mobility aids, including assembling or disassembling.
+Wheelchair/Scooter Information: If you will be bringing a wheelchair, scooter, walker, or any other mobility aid for use while on tour, you must notify Mayflower Cruises & Tours at least 90 days in advance and provide the dimensions of your equipment.
+If you are confined to a wheelchair, we will need to arrange for a motorcoach equipped with a motorized lift and an area to accommodate the wheelchair inside the passenger compartment.
+The Tour Manager and the Driver are not responsible for transporting or storing mobility aids, including assembling or disassembling them.
 A traveling companion will be required if you need assistance with any mobility aid brought on tour.
-Requests for accessible rooms also need to be advised prior to departure but cannot be guaranteed.
+Requests for accessible rooms also need to be made before departure, but cannot be guaranteed.

 Terms and Conditions continued:

 Packing Checklist: Many find having a checklist as they pack their suitcases is helpful.
-As you put these items into either your checked luggage or carry-on bag, simply check them off the list.
+As you put these items into your checked luggage or carry-on bag, check them off the list.

 E-Ticket Receipt